 There are at least two great reasons to consider lazy-loading images for your website:

 Among the frameworks, some natively have the functionality of a server-side HTML rendering for search engines: React and Angular 2.0.
 Other frameworks must work with a third-party pre-rendering service.

 Angular and React

 Newer versions of Angular (4 with Universal) and ReactJS have server-side rendering capability available, bringing several additional benefits.
 Upgrading to the latest version would be the perfect solution to avoid Ajax’s classic SSR rendering.
 This ensures that all search engines, social media, etc., can consistently and accurately read your site’s content.

 Since its inception, React JS has supported server rendering.
 It used to be called Application Universal.
 Today it is an SSR (Server Side Rendering) Application.
 We can, therefore, always make a React JS Web App on the server-side.

 The difficulty comes from external requests to retrieve the data.
 Therefore, the calls are asynchronous, and it is necessary to manage the reception of responses before returning the application.
-It would be best if you can also manage the libraries to be SSR compatible.
+It would be best if you could also manage the libraries to be SSR compatible.

 Use the Google Search Console

 The recommendation regarding this platform is that if you see a significant drop in ranking for a robust website, you should check the Fetch and Render section.
-In general, it is good practice to use Fetch and Render on a random URL sample from time to time to ensure that a website is rendered correctly.
+Generally, it is good practice to use Fetch and Render on a random URL sample from time to time to ensure that a website is rendered correctly.